 No matter how much you screen your tenants, the truth of the matter is, landlords will probably spend some time cleaning up after tenants when they vacate a rental property.
-But a little elbow grease is nothing compared to the cost of having to replace damaged property.
+But a little elbow grease is nothing compared to the cost of repairing property damage.
 Whether the result of bad tenant behavior or normal wear and tear, dealing with damage costs time and money!

-To help landlords save time and money between tenants, we compiled a list of easy steps you can take to protect your investment property.
+To help landlords save time and money between tenants, we compiled a list of easy steps you can take to protect your investment property and prevent property damage.

 Say Goodbye to Carpet

 Carpets are easily stained or ruined by negligent tenants or pets.
-Even after an expensive carpet cleaning, there can be lingering smells and stains – like Dulcey experienced in one of her properties.
+Even after an expensive carpet cleaning, there can be lingering smells and stains.
 Rather than replacing carpets every few years, try installing more durable flooring like tile, laminate or vinyl.
 These materials are easier to clean and can last longer in a rental property.

 Paint with a Satin Sheen